 Rinse your cookware off with water.

-Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra molecule of oxygen.
+Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra atom of oxygen.
 Unlike traditional cleaning products, hydrogen peroxide is completely non-toxic and doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.
 In fact, it biodegrades completely into just water and oxygen, making it environmentally friendly as well.
 You can feel safe using it around your entire family and on your cookware.
 Despite its gentle nature, hydrogen peroxide is extremely powerful and can easily strip off that black and bristly char without damaging your cookware.
 You won’t need steel wool or a rough sponge to get the job done, either.
 The combination of hydrogen peroxide and baking soda effectively loosens all that gunk.
 All you have to do is gently scrub your cookware using the soft side of a sponge, a rag, or a paper towel to remove stubborn grime.